Scaling limit of a directed polymer among a Poisson field of independent walks: Introduction

 When the random environment in the directed polymer model consists of i.i.d.\ random variables indexed by space that do no vary with time, a similar continuum and weak disorder limit exists in dimensions $d<4$, which is an SHE driven by {\it spatial white noise}, known as the Parabolic Anderson model (PAM).
 In dimensions $d=2,3$, we need the theory of regularity structure/paracontrolled distributions \cite{GIP,Hairer14,MR3779690} to define the solution of PAM.
 Weak universality results are also proved \cite{MR3736653,MR4029148}; and in $d=2$, a series expansion solution for PAM for small time is recently defined in \cite{MR3798237}, which is to some extent related to the method exploited in the present paper.
 Note that of particular interest is the recent papers \cite{CTInhomogeneous} and \cite{perkowski2019rough} in which (generalized) SHEs driven by a {\it mix} of spacetime and spatial multiplicative noises are derived from ASEP in a spatially inhomogeneous environment and branching random walk in static random environment.

 It is natural to ask whether similar weak universality results hold for directed polymer in more general dependent space-time random environment, and what limits do we obtain.
-This motivates us to consider a random environment defined by the occupation field of a Poisson system of random walks, one of the simplest interacting particle systems.
-It has been studied extensively and used as a dynamic random environment in various contexts, see e.g.~\cite{CG84, VS05, GdH06, DGRS12, MdHS+}.
-We show that in $d=1$, the polymer partition functions converge to the solution to a new SPDE, which is an SHE driven by a multiplicative Gaussian noise with a {\it long-range but singular} covariance, more precisely, the heat kernel.
+This motivates us to consider a random environment defined by the occupation field of a Poisson system of random walks, which has been studied extensively and used as a dynamic random environment in various contexts, see e.g.~\cite{CG84, VS05, GdH06, DGRS12, MdHS+}.
+There are several reasons for working with Poisson random walks.
+They exhibit non-trivial space-time fluctuations which are representative of a wide class of models known as the Edwards-Anderson universality class (see e.g.~\cite{Sep05, Ravishankar, PS08}).
+On the other hand, the independence of the walks allow explicit calculations not possible for other models.
+In the context of the directed polymer model, which is closely linked to the parabolic Anderson model, the Poisson field of random walks can naturally be interpreted as a catalytic potential where the catalysts undergo independent motion (see e.g.~\cite{GdH06} for further background).
+With the occupation field of Poisson random walks as our random potential, we will show that in $d=1$, the polymer partition functions converge to the solution to a new SPDE, which is an SHE driven by a multiplicative Gaussian noise with a {\it long-range but singular} covariance, more precisely, the heat kernel.
 We also conjecturally expect that a similar convergence would hold for this new SPDE in $d<4$.

 We will consider both the polymer and the Poisson walks in continuous time.

 \begin{definition}(Poisson field of independent walks.)
 At time $t=0$, we start with $\xi(0,x)$ particles for each $x \in \Z^d$ such that $\xi(0,x)$ are i.i.d.\ Poisson with mean $\lambda>0$.
 Each particle then performs rate $1$ independent simple symmetric random walk on $\Z^d$.
 Denote by $\xi(t,x)$ the number of particles at position $x$ and time $t$.
 More precisely, \begin{equ} \xi(t,x) = \sum_{y\in\Z^d} \sum_{i=1}^{\xi(0,y)} 1_{\{Y^{y,i}_t=x\}}, \end{equ} where $Y^{y,i}$ is the $i$-th random walk starting from $y$ at time $0$.
 It is easily seen that i.i.d.\ Poisson product measure with mean $\lambda$ is an invariant measure of the dynamics $\xi(t,\cdot)$.
 We will denote probability and expectation with respect to $\xi$ by $\P$ and $\E$, respectively. \end{definition}